ThedanHisway/Audace_Mobile-Automation-Framework-Module/README.md

 1.Python
 2.Appium
 3.Appium Python Client
-4.YAML - for configuration management and also Use Node.js and Android Studio.
+4.YAML - for configuration management and also Used Node.js and Android Studio.

 3.Usage Examples Have been tested and few error handling techniques used are :
 1.Device Disconnection